Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/schedule-zoom.md

     {% endif %}

     {% if slot.break %}
-      Join us in the <a href="">Watercooler Zoom Room</a> to hang out and chat with fellow attendees.
+      Join us in the <a href="https://calstatela.zoom.us/j/88153850073">Watercooler Zoom Room</a> to hang out and chat with fellow attendees.
     {% endif %}

     {% if slot.keynote-title %}